Place the egg yolks, sugar, and vinegar in a warmed/dry mixing bowl.

 That way you won't have to make mayonnaise as often because you are naturally preserving this popular condiment with lactic acid.

 3 Raw Organic Pastured Egg Yolks

 2 tsp.
 Organic Raw Honey

-Optional: 1 tsp.
-Sea Salt (or to taste)
+1 tsp.
+Unrefined Sea Salt (or to taste)

-Blend above ingredients for about 30 seconds in a food processor.
+Blend ingredients for about 30 seconds in an appropriately sized food processor.

-1 to 2 cups of Greek Extra Virgin Olive Oil (Another Option is 1/2 Greek Olive Oil with 1/2 Melted Grass Fed Ghee)
+1 cup of Extra Virgin Olive Oil (another option is 1/2 cup Extra Virgin Olive Oil and 1/2 cup of Melted Grass Fed Ghee)

-When your done adding in all of the oil,mix in sauerkraut juice with the thickened mayonnaise.
+Finally, add in the sauerkraut juice with the thickened mayonnaise.